bastion-rs/book/src/ch02-01-initializing-bastion.md

 ## Block

-As with any application, there will be a point where you want to stop it running.
+As with any application, there will be a point where you want it to stop.
 But this time might not occur in your `main()` function.
-This can happen elsewhere in your code.
+This can happen anywhere in your code.

 Bastion provide `Bastion::block_until_stopped()`.
 It will block the current thread until the system is stopped (either by calling `Bastion::stop()` or `Bastion::kill()`).